 - Learning Exchanges – for a small group of national representatives to share experiences in relation to a specific policy issue.

 - Dissemination seminars – held at the end of each year to disseminate the MLP’s results and identified good practices.

-- Database of labour market practices (currently in development) – containing examples of effective policies and measures within the context of the European Employment Strategy.
+- Database of labour market practices – containing examples of effective policies and measures within the context of the European Employment Strategy.

 This annual cycle of the MLP is closely aligned with the European Semester of the governance framework of the European Employment Strategy.

 The MLP support service is provided by ICF GHK on behalf of the European Commission.
 For any questions, please contact EMPL-C1-UNIT@ec.europa.eu